alae24947/sales-project-2025/README.md

 # sales-project-2025
-this project is created by alae khellifi ,sabrina hamrouie and maroua makhloufi
+this project is created by Alae Khellifi ,Hamraoui Sabrina and Makhloufi Maroua.
 # about this project
 This project analyzes and visualizes **monthly sales data** for four products over one year using:
 * **NumPy**